ehsan1980-sk/Kensington_Expert_Mouse_PMW3389_Arduino/README.md

 * Mouse glides: https://www.amazon.com/dp/B07TLK4956
 * USB-micro cable (can use any, but I like this one): https://www.amazon.com/dp/B018RAVXU0

+#
+* Schematic/PCB files coming soon.
+I will get these added as soon as I can.

 # Sensor module pinout
 * MI = MISO
 * MO = MOSI